aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/grayscale-image/_index.md

 ## Step 2: Load the Source Image

-Load the source PSD image into the code using the following snippet:
+Load the PSD file you want to convert.
+This example uses `sample.psd` as the source.

 ```java
 String sourceFile = dataDir + "sample.psd";